• Skip to primary navigation

 Grapefruit Breakfast Brûlée During Citrus Season

-As the seasons changed, and citrus season began to flood our markets and grocery stores at home with blood oranges, pomelos, cara cara oranges, and– you guessed it– grapefruit– I decided to embrace all the citrus in hopes that it would help ward off the epidemic flu levels that have grasped the country.
+I decided to embrace all the citrus in hopes that it would help ward off the epidemic flu levels that have grasped the country.

-Typically, I simply devour my citrus as is– without cooking, juicing, or adding a thing to it.
-Sometimes, though– I want to do something a little special.
+Typically, I simply devour my citrus as is, without cooking, juicing, or adding a thing to it.
+Sometimes, though, I want to do something a little special.

 This Grapefruit Breakfast Brûlée is an easy, quick, and utterly delicious way to enjoy winter’s bounty.